A

 parrock 15th century loose cloak with arm holes.

-the colours reversed on facing panels.
-Very popular in heraldic garments.
+colours, the colours reversed on facing panels.
+Very popular

-Occasionally one side may be patterened or striped.
+in heraldic garments.
+Occasionally one side may be patterened

-the dirt.
-Usually wooden or cork soled with straps of leather.
+shoe above the dirt.
+Usually wooden or cork soled with straps

 paultock see paltock

-pautener medieval name for the bag hanging fro a girdle.
+pautener medieval name for the bag hanging from a girdle.

 peer's robes parlimentary robes- houpeland-style.